 I’m also a bit of a control freak, and slightly OCD…so I like to get alot done each day.

-Here are my top tips for how to stay motivated on Mondays, (or any day) with or without coffee.
+Here are my top tips for how to stay motivated on a Monday, (or any day) with or without coffee.

 Make a to-do list.